Limited Time Offer

 Common, temporary effects include nausea, dizziness, blurry vision, and brief increases in heart rate and blood pressure.
 Clinics monitor vitals throughout treatment and often give a preventive anti-nausea medication (like Zofran).
 Afterward, expect fatigue or grogginess the rest of the day; the next morning you might notice mild muscle heaviness, joint achiness, or a short-lived dip in appetite.
 Hydration, a light meal, and gentle stretching usually help.
 Do not drive for 24 hours after treatment.

-IV infusions are highly controllable. clinicians can adjust or stop the drip to ease side effects quickly.
-Prescription nasal sprays (esketamine) have less predictable absorption, so a mandatory two-hour monitoring period is standard to ensure blood pressure and dissociation resolve before discharge.
+When comparing IV ketamine side effects with Spravato side effects, IV infusions are highly controllable. clinicians can adjust or stop the drip to ease side effects quickly.
+Prescription nasal sprays (esketamine/Spravato) have less predictable absorption, so a mandatory two-hour monitoring period is standard to ensure blood pressure and dissociation resolve before discharge.
 Troches (lozenges) often cause temporary mouth numbness and a longer, milder grogginess due to slower processing.
 Across routes, short-term side effects are similar when dosed and supervised medically.

 With frequent or unsupervised use, risks rise for bladder injury (ketamine-induced cystitis), cognitive problems, and psychological dependence.
 Early bladder red flags include frequent urination (day or night), pain with urination, and persistent pelvic pressure—contact your provider promptly if these occur.
 Staying hydrated after sessions, spacing doses appropriately, and ongoing clinical oversight help protect both urinary and cognitive health.